esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_mri.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-We've been slicing and dicing images but we have no idea what they look like!
-In the next section we'll show you one way you can visualize it all together!
+We've been slicing and dicing images but we have no idea what they look like.
+In the next section we'll show you one way you can visualize it all together.

 ## Visualizing the data

 We previously inspected the signal intensity of the voxel at coordinates (10,20,3).
 Let's see what out data looks like when we slice it at this location.
-We've already indexed the data at each x, y, and z axis.
+We've already indexed the data at each x-, y-, and z-axis.
+Let's use `matplotlib`:
-Let's use `matplotlib`.

 ```python
 import matplotlib.pyplot as plt